PKrystian/PKrystian/README.md

 <p align="left">

-  👋 Hi there!
-I'm Krystian, a Junior Backend Developer in Big Data.
-My passion lies in web and application development, utilizing various tools to bring innovative ideas to life.<br>
+  👋 Hi!
+I'm Krystian, a passionate Junior Backend Developer specializing in Big Data.
+I thrive on transforming imaginative concepts into reality through web and application development.<br>

-  🌱 Currently, I'm expanding my skill set by diving deep into `kotlin`, `Flask` and `React`, always eager to learn and grow.<br>
+  🌱 Currently, I'm on an enriching journey, delving deeper into `Kotlin`, `Flask`, and `React` to fuel my hunger for continuous learning and innovation.<br>

-  🤝 I'm on the lookout for exciting projects to collaborate on, so if you have something interesting in mind, let's connect!
-You can reach me at krystian.pinczak2001@gmail.com.<br>
+  🤝 I'm actively seeking captivating projects to collaborate on.
+If you have an intriguing venture in mind, let's connect!
+You can reach out to me at krystian.pinczak2001@gmail.com.<br>

   💬 My Linkedin: [Click here](https://www.linkedin.com/in/krystianpinczak/).<br>